SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/known-challenges-with-superid.md

 # Mandatory fields.
 title: known_challanges_with_superid       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
 description: Known challenges with SuperID                   # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
-author: {frodeb@superoffice.com}             # Your GitHub alias.
+author:    # Your GitHub alias.
-keywords: challenges, SuperID
+keywords:
 so.topic: reference                     # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud               # cloud or onsite
 so.client: online                 # online, web, win, pocket, or mobile
 ---

 # Known challenges with SuperID